juliuscesario/kleening-revamp/owners-coowners-widget.md

 *   **Data to Display:**
     *   **New Customers:** A list of customers created in the date range.
     *   **Top Customers:** A list of customers ranked by total `grand_total` on their invoices in the date range.
+*   **Interaction:** Clicking on a customer's name navigates to the **Customer Drilldown** page.

+#### Customer Drilldown View

+This page provides a 360-degree view of a single customer's history and behavior.

+*   **Key Metrics:** Cards displaying lifetime stats like Total Spent, Total Orders, Average Days Between Orders, and their most frequently ordered service.
+*   **Spending Timeline:** A chart showing the customer's spending month by month.
+*   **Service Frequency:** A table showing which services the customer orders most often.
+*   **Order History:** A complete, searchable history of all past service orders for the customer.

 ### 4. Area Performance Report (Owner Role Only)